 You have to learn to value who you indeed are.

 Keep doing it to reprogram your limiting beliefs and rebuild your self-esteem.

 Catch yourself talking negatively to yourself.
 And tell yourself to stop it, when you stop it within yourself you will no longer allow others too as you will have raised your internal standards.
 It’s a learning curve as most of us want to be validated by others, but you don’t need it, only you need to validate you.
 Don’t let others define who you are.
-Only you have the right to define yourself and do so positively to attract positive people into your life.
+Only you have the right to define yourself and do so positively.

 Part of our human need discovered by Tony Robbins is growth.
 Filling these needs in positivity ways helps us to recover.
 Therefore self-awareness and self-developed is growth, and you’ll be filling your own human needs up.

 As with significance, once you learn to feel significance within yourself.
 You’ll also be adding to this need in a positive way.